Boruch-Baum/emacs-diredc/README.md

 [![MELPA](https://melpa.org/packages/diredc-badge.svg)](https://melpa.org/#/diredc) [![MELPA Stable](https://stable.melpa.org/packages/diredc-badge.svg)](https://stable.melpa.org/#/diredc)
 # diredc - extensions to emacs dired-mode

+   * Current users!
+See the NEWS.org file for the new features...

 This package extends emacs' `dired-mode` with features found in almost all file managers, and also some unique features: